rjurado01/rails_jwt_auth/README.md

 end
 ```

-and add this fields to User model:
+and add this fields to User model by migration:

-* email: string
+* email: string (email is the default authentication field, you can
+  configure other field)
 * password_digest: string
 * auth_token: string